TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 All theses programs are installed by default on `/usr/local/lib/15khz-arcade-pkg/*`.
-Bash wrappers launchers of theses programs, that are prefixed by `15khz-<program>` are copied to `/usr/local/bin` so there will be no clash with some of theses programs eventually already installed on your system.
+Bash wrappers launchers of theses programs, that are prefixed by `15khz-<program>` are copied to `/usr/local/bin` so there will be no clash with the same programs eventually already installed on your system.

-1. Install the following required deb packages needed for the build:
+1. Install the following deb packages required for the build:

     ``` {.sourceCode .bash}
     $ sudo apt-get update